Quick recipe for creamy soy free vegan basil pesto sauce! Enjoy a dairy free basil pesto just as scrumptious as the traditional Italian sauce!

-And with this recipe I’m entering a very, very, VERY dangerous land.
-Because I’m from Genova, Italy (Genoa in English), which is where traditional Italian basil pesto was born and where talking about vegan pesto can be life threatening.
+Because I'm from Genova, Italy (Genoa in English), which is where traditional Italian basil pesto was born and where talking about vegan pesto can earn you threatening looks.

 Basil pesto, without parmesan and pecorino cheese?
 Seriously?
 You'd better run, kid.
 Just Run.

-What actually helped me with this mission are my good ol’ friends: the cashews!
+What actually helped me to make this creamy vegan pesto are my good ol' friends: the cashews.

 I really like them because thanks to their neutral taste they are very versatile, so much so that they can be used either in savory dishes and desserts, like my creamy cashew sauce, or this vegan coffee cream and this other creamy limoncello dessert!

 Scroll down to see how to make the best vegan basil pesto, but don't miss the Tips and Subsitutions!

 Pine nuts add a sweet and slightly tangy taste to the pesto, but you can definitely skip them if you want/need to, maybe add another clove of garlic for extra taste!

 Eh, it happens to me too at times, so what I do I remove the "hearts" from the garlic cloves and this will make this vegan pesto sauce much easier to digest too.